dylan-turner25/pyciters/README.md

 url = {https://www.ers.usda.gov/publications/pub-details?pubid=108166}
 }
 ```
-The above output can be copied and if using [Zotero]("https://www.zotero.org/"), selecting `File->Import from Clipboard` will import the citation into your library.
+The above output can be copied, and if using [Zotero]("https://www.zotero.org/"), selecting `File->Import from Clipboard` will import the citation into your library.

 ## Examples